GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 This is what is currently floating around in the CSI Exp builds as of September 13th, 2022.

 ## New Modifiers: Marker, Nudge, Scrub, and Zoom
 CSI has added new modifiers designed to allow for expanded functionality with MCU-style surfaces.
 For instance, in the below example, Marker, Nudge and Zoom modifiers are being used with the arrow buttons to expand how they function in a logical way, without the need for separate sub-zones for these tasks.
-If you prefer to use SubZones in lieu of these modifiers, you can still continue to.
+If you prefer to use SubZones in lieu of these modifiers, you may still continue to do so - the new modifiers are entirely optional.
+The new modifiers are also not limited to the arrow keys and could of course be used elsewhere.

 ```
 Zone "Buttons"